Kernel-GL-HRK/gl_kernel_BaseCamp_2022_II/glbc-final-project/README.md

 ### 2.1 Initialization the gpio's column (output) and row (input) for keyboard.
     A simple test was used by turning on the LED when the module was loading
     and turning it off after exiting the module.
+### 2.2 Timer added.
+    An LED is used for testing, the ON/OFF period is 100ms.